GiovanniSalmeri/yellow-autopublish/README.md

     Layout: blog
     Tag: Example
     ---
-    This page will automatically become visible in December.
+    This page will become visible in December.

 Content file with future publication date and time for the blog: